 Undergraduate or Masters degree in Strategic Design, Design Research, Service Design, or a related discipline.

-Experience using Figma and Miro.
+Experience using Miro, Notion, Keynote, and Figma.

 What we provide